Moynol-Hasan/OME.github.io/README.md

 How to run the application:

-First I need to open xampp and need to turn on Apache and MySQL.
+First need to open xampp and need to turn on Apache and MySQL.
-Then I need to create a database in phpmyadmin.
+Then need to create a database in phpmyadmin.
-I named the database 'test' and the table name 'signup'.
+Then name the database 'test' and the table name 'signup'.
 The database consists of 4 columns.
-Which are name, email, password, and confirm_Passowrd.
-And I used unique constraints in email.
+Which are name, email, password, and confirm_Passowr.
+Here email use as unique constraints.

-I need to store my file in local disk->Xampp->htdocs Then I come to my browser and search for localhost/'folder name'
+Then need to store the files in local disk -> Xampp -> htdocs folder Then go to any browser and search for localhost/'folder name'

-Then I need to signup first if I'm not registered.
-After the registration, I come to the sign-in page and then I use my email and password to log in.
-After login, it will take me to the next page which is khoj the search page.
-On this page first I input some values then in the next step, I search for a value.
+Then you need to signup first if you're not registered.
+After the registration, come to the sign-in page and then use email and password to log in.
+After login, it will take to the next page which is khoj the search page.
+On this page first input some values then in the next step, search for a value.
 If the value is found then the output show true else it shows false.

 # OME.github.io